tobias-weiss-ai-xr/opendesk-edu/docs/security-context.md

 ## readOnlyRootFilesystem

-Containers should have an immutable file systems, so that attackers can not modify application code or download malicious code.
+Containers should have immutable file systems, so that attackers can not modify application code or download malicious code.

 ```yaml
 containerSecurityContext: